Koili

 The majority of the local houses and churches in Koili are made with local stone.
 The old church of Agios Mamas in Koili was ruined by a massive earthquake in 1955 and is now covered by a trimithia tree.
 Before the earthquake, the whole village and the locals of the surrounding villages would visit Agios Mamas to celebrate the end of Easter, and also celebrate the end of their fasting.

 The church in the village square, Panagia Chryseleousis, replaced an older church which had stood in the same spot since the late 15th/early 16th century.
 It was completely rebuilt using stone from the local quarry, which is now disused.

+Climate

+The ~600-meter elevation of Tsada and Koili places them in a distinct microclimatic zone compared to Paphos city (near sea level).
+This elevation difference induces adiabatic cooling, leading to lower average temperatures, especially evident when comparing Tsada's data to coastal stations like Paphos Airport or Paphos city.